COSC3020/theory-vs-practice-JacobMorgan3/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.
+    1. Asymptotic analysis doesn't take into account constent factors.
+So while the constent factors do take time to run or memory to store, they aren't analysed.
+    2.
+    3.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity